Zero Carbon House, Hertfordshire

 Area: 350 sq m

-The house sits on the footprint of the bungalow and is necessarily compact in plan.
-The whole house revolves around a 3-storey top lit central atrium hall and stairwell to introduce daylight to the centre of the plan .
+The house sits on the footprint of the bungalow and is necessarily compact in plan to avoid overshadowing and overwhelming its neighbours.
+The whole house revolves around a 3-storey top lit central atrium and stairwell which introduces daylight to the centre of the plan.

+The design has been assessed through an embodied carbon calculator.
+It is designed to be whole life net zero carbon.
 The house has been designed to meet the RIBA 2030 Climate Challenge standards for operational energy use and embodied carbon.
-It is designed to be whole life net zero carbon.
-The standard includes a maximum annual energy consumption of 35 kWh/m2/yr which is supplied by an 8kWp output roof mounted photovoltaic cells.
-The house is heated via a ground source heat pump and passive solar gain collected in a South facing sunroom.
+The standard includes a maximum annual energy consumption of 35 kWh/m2/yr.
+This is supplied by 7.2kWp output roof mounted photovoltaic cells and the house is heated via a ground source heat pump and passive solar gain collected in a South facing sunroom.
 There is a wood burning stove in the sitting room and the flue is routed through the centre of the house to ensure maximum heat is retained in the building.

 Walls are thick and super insulated and floor construction is concrete giving a high thermal mass.
 Walls and roof have a U value of 0.1 W/m2K and windows are triple glazed.
 The flat roof of the sunroom has the additional protection of a sedum roof.

-South facing glazing is protected from overheating by sliding shutters to the bedrooms and a roof overhang with extendable awning to the sunroom glazing.
+South facing glazing is protected from overheating by sliding shutters to the first floor bedrooms and a roof overhang with extendable awning to the ground floor sunroom glazing.

 Air quality is maintained throughout the year by a whole house ventilation system with heat recovery which runs at a slow and constant rate.